Palesa-commits/Music-and-MentalHealth/README.md

 # Overview

 This project explores the relationship between music listening habits and mental health.
 Using a dataset from Kaggle, the analysis investigates various aspects such as demographic distribution, preferred music genres, and the impact of music on mental health.
 The project is aimed at providing insights that could be valuable for understanding the correlation between individuals' music taste and their self reported mental health.

+# Details
+For a detailed explanation of the analysis and insights, refer to the [Medium Article ](https://medium.com/@psethibe.t/analysing-the-connection-between-music-and-mental-health-a-journey-of-learning-81ae58482536)